 Cap off your day with beautiful sunset views from The GrandView Restaurant and enjoy seasonal cocktails, charcuterie, steaks and pastas, all made, cured and grown on their farm garden adjacent to the restaurant.
 After dinner, once the stars to come out, climb a little further up the mountain and spend a memorable night at the Lick Observatory.
 Since 1888, Lick has been at the forefront of astronomical research.
 During the summer, Lick features nighttime telescope viewings paired with live music and astronomy lectures, and daytime tours are offered year-round.

 Put on your walking shoes, because this morning is all about exploring the history within downtown San Jose.
-Before your first stop on this historical walking tour, start your morning with coffee and a freshly-baked pastry from Bijan Bakery & Cafe.
+Before your first stop on this historical walking tour, start your morning with coffee and a freshly baked pastry from Bijan Bakery & Cafe.
 After fueling up, it’s time to walk across the street to Plaza de Cesar Chavez, the oldest public open space in California, and the site of California’s first state capitol.
 After exploring the park, it’s time for the next stop: the Cathedral Basilica of St. Joseph.
-This beautiful historic landmark wows downtown visitors with its angelic stained glass windows and towering domes.
-Free tours are offered to guests during they day.
+This beautiful historic landmark wows downtown visitors with its angelic stained-glass windows and towering domes.
+Free tours are offered to guests during the day.

 Be sure to spend an afternoon on a visit to one of San Jose’s most iconic buildings: The Winchester Mystery House.
 Dubbed the “house built by the spirits,” the mansion is the former home of Sarah Winchester, heiress of the Winchester Rifle fortune.
 This beautifully made, eerie home was built to confuse the spirits that Sarah said were the victims of her family’s business.
 A tour of the home and its beautiful grounds may leave you feeling in awe and slightly spooked.